Too Much Footage

 Marc Blitzstein, author of The Cradle Will Rock, in an uncredited role in “Too Much Johnson.”
 (Wikipedia Public Domain image)

-I flew through the Welles third, started feeling the “padding” of unnecessary extra “beats” in the second, and, upon reaching the “Cuba” footage, realized that I was going to have to take a heavier hand.
+I flew through the Welles third, started feeling the “padding” of unnecessary extra “beats” (the footage was pretty much in “stringout” form—laid back to back) in the second, and, upon reaching the “Cuba” footage, realized that I was going to have to take a heavier hand by cutting out some of the duplicate takes.
 I decided not to provide intertitles, as they exert a powerful influence on narrative design and structure; I had music for that.
 Unless one knows the play, the film will make only the sort of surreal sense that many early silents do—it’s a chase, you know?
 And there’s a bad guy, and a Harold Lloyd-like (very) young Joseph Cotten, Welles’ wife, his friend and producer John Houseman obviously having a ball, and an uncredited bit part for Marc Blitzstein as a Stevedore.

 I have followed the lead of previous film editors who’ve taken a hand to cutting it with the important difference that I cut it to work best with music.
 Only the first third had been closely edited by Welles.
 Acutely sensitive to the death by a thousand cuts inflicted on Welles for the rest of his career, I left that third alone, of course.
 There were no intertitles (which Welles had planned), and alternate takes were placed back-to-back for future reference in the second third.
 I omitted most of the alternate takes and chose the one that I liked best in this part of the film.
 The final “Cuba” section of the film consisted of long, repetitive, unedited establishing takes; closeups and reaction shots were made for only the last few beats in the pond.
 I took a scissors as I scored the film to the last twelve minutes, cutting about ten minutes of repetitive coverage, and emulating the Chaplin and Keaton leavened with Soviet montage editing voice that Welles himself used in the first section.